FischbachLab/nf-ninjamap/README.md

-ninjaMap - Calculate strain abundance in a defined community
+ninjaMap - a pipeline for computing strain abundance in a defined community
 ====================

 The sample scripts show how to run ninjamap jobs under the Nextflow framework.